TheWover/donut/docs/2019-08-21-Python_Extension.md

   <tr>
     <td>oep</td>
     <td>String</td>
-    <td>Tells the loader to create a new thread before continuing execution at tht OEP provided by the user.
+    <td>Tells the loader to create a new thread before continuing execution at the OEP provided by the user.
 Address should be in hexadecimal format.</td>
   </tr>
   <tr>
     <td>output</td>